Ridesharing company: Driver bias against passengers in certain demographic groups

 In 2024, a study by researchers at Carnegie Mellon University was published that focused on explaining why African American and White riders could experience such different cancellation rates but very similar wait times.
 Using an agent-based model developed to simulate real Uber and Lyft trips that have occurred in the city of Chicago, they found that the rapid rematching speed of Uber and Lyft drivers after a cancellation drastically reduces the effect of that cancellation on a rider's wait time.
 However, the paper also found that ridehailing services were not able to overcome the effects of racial residential segregation in Chicago (one of the most racially residentially segregated cities in the country); even when no drivers were cancelling on riders because of their race, the authors found that Black riders were waiting around 50% longer on average than White riders.

 In addition to the studies discussed in detail above, a 2018 study in Washington, D.C. found that drivers cancelled ride requests from African Americans and LGBT and straight ally passengers (indicated by a rainbow flag) more often, but cancelled at the same rate for women and men.
 The higher cancellation rate for African American passengers was somewhat attenuated at peak times, when financial incentives were higher.

+Impact on jobs

+Studies published in 2017 showed that ridesharing companies have created net jobs.
+A study by the National Bureau of Economic Research published in November 2024 stated that "Ridesharing dramatically increased the pace of entry of workers into the taxi industry".
+More recent studies published in 2025 showed that ride-sharing does not lead to a statistically significant increase in the absolute number of jobs at the city level, but rather transforms the structure of employment.
+People are moving from other sectors or working part-time, which results in an average increase in temporary employment.

+Impact on vehicle for hire efficiency

+Studies have shown that ridesharing companies improved the efficiency of drivers of vehicles for hire due to advanced algorithms that pair riders with drivers.
+They also provide efficiencies in pricing, allocation of resources, and transaction costs.